What’s the highest credit score possible?

 - Paying their bills on time.
 About 96% of those with an 800-plus FICO score pay their credit accounts on time.

 - Keeping their credit use to a minimum and keeping low balances on credit cards.
-FICO says that people with 800-plus FICO score ratings usually only use about 7% of their available credit.
+FICO says that people with 800-plus FICO score ratings usually only use about 7% of their available credit, which is known as their credit utilization ratio.

 - Avoiding credit checks.
 You probably can’t avoid a hard inquiry here and there, but “overapplying” within a short period of time might hurt your score.

 A perfect credit score is generally considered to be 850.
 And that’s a great goal to aim for.
 But Experian notes that “lenders don’t typically distinguish between scores that are in the ‘exceptional’ range of 800 to 850.”
-That means you’re unlikely to get any more benefits even if you do have a perfect credit score.
+That means you’re unlikely to get any more benefits even if you do have a perfect credit score—though it’s a worthy goal to strive for.